kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 cover-img: /assets/img/cover.jpg
 ---

-Agile development methodologies have become increasingly popular in the software industry, with Scrum being one of the most widely adopted frameworks.
-In this guide, we'll explore what Agile and Scrum are, the key components of the Scrum framework, and the roles and responsibilities of the Scrum team.
+You may have heard of Agile project management and the Scrum framework.
+But what exactly is Scrum, and how can it help you and your team deliver high-quality software in a shorter timeframe?
+In this blog, we'll explore the pillars and values of Scrum, the roles of the Scrum team, the artifacts that Scrum teams use, and the events that occur during a Scrum project.
+We'll also provide examples of how Scrum is used in a software project to help you understand the practical application of the Scrum framework.